Harry Potter belongs to J.K. Rowling, not me.

 "Very well," he spat.
 "You're not being punished.
 You're all dismissed."
 Those kids didn't need to be told twice as they bolted for the door, and Minerva didn't blame them, as she, too, was in a hurry to escape this angry man.

-"I won't forget this insubordination, Minerva," he said as she walked out the door.
+"I won't forget this insubordination, Minerva," he promised as she walked out the door.

 Minister of Magic, Rufus Scrimgeour, was sitting at his desk looking miserable.
 He was not having a good day.
 When he arrived at the office, he received the horrible news that Death Eaters had massacred a muggle orphanage in London the night before, not leaving anyone alive.
 The building was then burned to the ground, with a Dark Mark hovering over it.
 He couldn't for the life of him figure out why He-Who-Must-Not-Be-Named would want to destroy that particular orphanage.
 It had been around for over eighty years.
 The Daily Prophet was having a field day at his expense, as though it was his fault, and he could only imagine the howlers that his house elves were putting up with.